Reduce symptoms of menopause with silk by Dr. Harper

-"Silk on the other hand is a similar pH level to the skin, absorbing very little moisture which aids moisture retention of your skin.
-Sleeping on silk pillowcases not only helps with hydration but also it being hypoallergenic and dust-mite resistant is a healthy option for your skin discouraging bacterial growth and the spread of acne."
+"On the other hand, "Silk has a similar pH to your skin and absorbs very little moisture which aids your skin's moisture retention.
+Sleeping on silk pillowcases and sheets not only helps with hydration but also being hypoallergenic and dust-mite resistant it's a healthy option for your skin, discouraging bacterial growth and the spread of acne."

 3) Hair thinning, breakage and fall

-"It becomes increasingly important to take care of our hair and one way of doing so is by sleeping on a silk pillowcase which does not dehydrate your hair making it lose lustre.
-It helps in maintaining the softness and shine of hair.
-The other recommendation is using silk scrunchies or silk hair ties, when tying up your hair, as it helps protect hair from damage by reducing friction and breakage."
+"It becomes increasingly important to take care of our hair and one way of doing so is by sleeping on a silk pillowcase.
+Sleeping on silk does not dehydrate your hair so it helps retain lustre, softness and shine.
+The other recommendation is to use silk scrunchies or silk hair ties, when tying up your hair.
+This helps protect your hair from damage by reducing friction and breakage."

 4) Weight Gain